daniel5151/gdbstub/README.md

 -   [ ] Have a working example of `gdbstub` running in a "bare-metal" `#![no_std]` environment (e.g: debugging a hobby OS via serial).
     -   While there's no reason it _wouldn't_ work, it would be good to validate that the API + implementation supports this use-case.

-Notably, it the vast majority of GDB protocol features (e.g: remote filesystem support, tracepoint packets, most query packets, etc...) should _not_ require breaking API changes, and could most likely be implemented using the standard backwards-compatible protocol extension approach.

-Additionally, while not strictly "blockers" to `1.0.0`, it would be good to explore these features as well:
+Additionally, while not strict "blockers" to `1.0.0`, it would be good to explore these features as well:

 -   [ ] Commit to a MSRV
 -   [ ] Exposing an `async/await` interface